guendto/jomiel/README.md

 [black]: https://pypi.org/project/black

 `jomiel` is the meta inquiry middleware for distributed systems.
-It returns meta data for content on [video-sharing] websites (e.g.
+It returns data about content on [video-sharing] websites (e.g. YouTube).
-YouTube) and runs as a service responding to client inquiries.

 Two core technologies serve as a basis for `jomiel`: